Thomas E. Dewey: Public image

-Dewey received varied reactions from the public and fellow politicians, with praise for his good intentions, honesty, administrative talents, and inspiring speeches, but most also criticizing his ambition and perceived stiffness in public.
+Dewey received varied reactions from the public and fellow politicians, with praise for his good intentions, honesty, administrative talents, and inspiring speeches, but most of them also criticized his ambition and his perceived stiffness in public.
 One of his biographers wrote that he had "a personality that attracted contempt and adulation in equal proportion."

 Dewey was a forceful and inspiring speaker, traveling the whole country during his presidential campaigns and attracting uncommonly huge crowds.
 His friend and neighbor Lowell Thomas believed that Dewey was "an authentic colossus" whose "appetite for excellence [tended] to frighten less obsessive types", and his 1948 running mate Earl Warren "professed little personal affection for Dewey, but [believed] him a born executive who would make a great president."
 The pollster George Gallup once described Dewey as "the ablest public figure of his lifetime... the most misunderstood man in recent American history."

 On the other hand, President Franklin D. Roosevelt privately called Dewey "the little man" and a "son of a bitch", and to Robert Taft and other conservative Republicans Dewey "became synonymous with ...
 New York newspapers, New York banks, New York arrogance – the very city Taft's America loves to hate."
 A Taft supporter once referred to Dewey as "that snooty little governor of New York."

 Herbert Brownell, Dewey's campaign manager in his 1944 and 1948 presidential campaigns, later recalled that Dewey was "a tough man to herd...He'd see a local political leader who wasn't doing a very good job and he'd tell him so.
 Well, he should have left that to his managers to do...he could tell another person what to do brilliantly, but he wouldn't do it himself.
 He'd give me the perfect formula for handling a difficult person, but then he'd get annoyed at something the guy said."
 According to Brownell, "perfectionism had its price, and Dewey paid it...He didn't really like handshaking, and he wasn't good at it...he'd climbed up the [political] ladder the hard way.
 He worked harder, studied longer than anyone else.
 He could take a problem, break it down into component parts, assign it to talented people.
 He was a real fighter.
 As president he would have been boss, but the glad handing, small talk, personality side of politics, he just could not do."
 When asked if Dewey was happy in politics, Brownell replied "I don't think he was ever happy.
 He got joy out of attainment.
 He was satisfied with many of his accomplishments.
 But as for happiness, in the usual sense of the word – he wasn't really geared to our political system."